 145. Witnessing of instruments etc.

-(1) Subject to subsection (2), an instrument or power of attorney executed after section 87 of the Transfer of Land Amendment Act 1996 1 comes into operation shall be deemed to be duly executed if —
+(1) Subject to subsection (2), an instrument or power of attorney executed after section 87 of the Transfer of Land Amendment Act 1996 comes into operation1 shall be deemed to be duly executed if —

 (a) in the case of such a document executed in Australia, the Registrar is satisfied that each signature is witnessed by a person —